Pie KiwiSaver Scheme Review

 - The Pie KiwiSaver Scheme has three strengths - a commitment to transparency in fees that are easy to understand, a Growth Fund with a solid long-term market-leading performance, and a trusted and experienced team behind it by way of Pie Funds.

 - In terms of risk, each fund has a risk number (1 = lowest, 7 = highest).
-The Conservative fund is rated 3; the Balanced fund is rated 4, and the growth Growth fund is rated 5 given the higher proportion of money invested in shares and not cash investments.
+The Conservative fund is rated 3; the Balanced fund is rated 4, the Growth fund and Aggressive fund are both rated 5 and given the higher proportion of money invested in shares and not cash investments.

 It doesn't matter what your employer's default KiwiSaver provider or fund is - you can select the Pie KiwiSaver Scheme and the fund you wantBecause the Pie KiwiSaver Scheme launched in mid-2018, most employers won't have heard of it, and even fewer will have considered it as a preferred option for their employees.
 However, none of that matters - any KiwiSaver member has the right to pick any one of the 25+ providers and the fund they want.
 So while the Pie KiwiSaver Scheme may be unknown to your employer, you're 100% entitled to pick it as your provider.